kamchatka-volcano/cmdlime/README.md

 ### Supported formats

-**cmdlime** supports several command line naming conventions and unlike many other parsing libraries it strictly enforces them, so you can't mix usage of different formats together.
+**cmdlime** supports several command line naming conventions and unlike other parsing libraries it enforces them strictly, so you can't mix different formats together.

-All formats support argument delimiter `--`,  after encountering it, all command line options are treated as arguments, even if they start with hyphens.
+All formats support the `--` argument delimiter.
+After encountering it, all command line options are treated as arguments, even if they start with hyphens.

 #### GNU

 All names are in `kebab-case`.
 Parameters and flags prefix: `--`
 Short names are supported.
 Short names prefix: `-`
 Parameters usage: `--parameter value`, `--parameter=value`, `-p value` or `-pvalue`
 Flags usage: `--flag`, `-f`
 Flags in short form can be "glued" together: `-abc` or with one parameter: `-fp value`

 This is the default command line format used by **cmdlime**.
-Use  `CommandLineReader<cmdlime::Format::GNU>` specialization or its alias `GNUCommandLineReader` to choose this format explicitly.
+You can choose this format explicitly by using the `CommandLineReader<cmdlime::Format::GNU>` specialization or its alias `GNUCommandLineReader`.

 ```C++
 ///examples/ex08.cpp